 Traditional Variations

-- Others may prefer using maple syrup as a natural sweetener instead of granulated sugar for a unique twist.
+- Use maple syrup instead of sugar for a different taste

 Modern Twists